COST GUIDES

 Investing in drain cleaning can reduce your costs in the long term by preventing you from having to pay for drain unblocking later on.

+Professional drain clearance removes the blockage safely and helps reduce the risk of it coming back.
 Like drain unblocking, drain cleaning typically involves methods such as drain jetting and CCTV surveys.

-Luckily, unblocking a sink is usually a quick and straightforward task that won’t cost the earth.
-The typical sink unblocking service cost is around £90.
+If your sink won't drain, a blockage probably needs clearing.
+Luckily, unblocking a sink is usually a quick and straightforward task that won't cost the earth.

 That said, if it turns out to be a bigger blockage that requires drain rodding, you could end up paying the average drain rodding cost of around £85.